MelbourneGenomics/cpipe/docs/install.md

 The Cpipe installer has a number of command line flags that can be used to customise the installation.
 You can view the latest flags simply by running `./cpipe --help`.
 Otherwise, some are documented here:
  ```
+  Cpipe Installer
   --help, --usage
     Print this help page to stdout
   -n, --processes <process number>
     Set the maximum number of processes to use for the install.
 The higher number the faster the install, but the more memory used.
-Defaults to the output of 'nproc --all', the number of available processing units (currently 4 on your system)
+Defaults to the output of 'nproc --all', the number of available processing units (currently 16 on your system)
+  -i, --noninteractive
+    Disables the interactive installation prompting, e.g. for automated installs
   -c, --credentials </path/to/swift_credentials.sh>
-    Use the specified swift credentials file to download assets from NeCTAR.
+    Use the specified swift credentials file to download assets from NECTAR.
 Defaults to looking in the cpipe root directory
   -v, --verbose
     Print everything to stdout instead of just errors.
 Good for debugging an install
   -s, --no-swift
-    Do a manual install instead of downloading assets from NeCTAR.
+    Do a manual install instead of downloading assets from NECTAR.
 Strongly NOT recommended as this will potentially take days to complete
   -t, --task <taskname>
     Specify one or more tasks to run instead of a full install.
 Each time you use this flag it will add another task.
 Don't use this unless you know what you're doing
   -p, --no-pip